Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

-now lets implement the bathymetry in our fwave solver:
+Now, let's implement the bathymetry in our F-wave solver:

-1. lets change the ``eigencoefficientAlpha`` function:
+1. Let's modify the ``eigencoefficientAlpha`` function:

 .. code-block:: cpp